 Far West LHD COVID-19 Update - 3 More Cases

 Anyone currently experiencing or who has recently experienced even mild cold-like symptoms is asked to come forward immediately for testing.
-It's important that you isolate after your test until you get a result if you have symptoms.
+It's important that you isolate after your test until you get a negative result if you have symptoms.
 Symptoms of COVID-19 include fever, sore throat, cough, headache, runny nose, shortness of breath, fatigue, muscle aches or pains, and a change in taste or smell.

 Find your nearest testing clinic here: COVID-19 testing clinics | NSW Government.

+NSW Health state-run clinics are now offering a booster dose, using the Pfizer COVID-19 vaccine, to individuals aged 18 and over.
+This booster shot will help people maintain a high level of protection against the COVID-19 virus, including the Delta variant.
 People aged 18 years and older may receive a booster at least six months after receiving their second dose of any of the COVID-19 vaccines registered for use in Australia.

 Anyone in the community with COVID-19 who is isolating at home is reminded they should call the public health unit on +61 1300 066 055 if they have any health concerns.
 Please call Triple Zero (000) in an emergency, including a deterioration in symptoms.